 Shop by Room ➜ Bedroom ➜ Bed Frames

-Best Non Toxic Bed Frames
+Non Toxic Bed Frame

-Solid wood beds made of 100% poplar.
+Affordable wooden bed frames made of 100% poplar.
 Arrive unfinished, a good option if you’re looking to avoid stains, or want to choose a healthy paint or stain to use on your own.
 They use a small amount of non-toxic PVA wood glue on the dowels only, and screws elsewhere.
 Platform beds are great bed frames without a box spring required.
 Great reviews and a very affordable modern organic bed frame.

 The Esmont bed frame by Savvy Rest is handcrafted of solid wood, and you can choose a linseed oil (flax) finish, or leave it unfinished, making these some of the best non toxic bed frames available.
 They use traditional mortise-and-tenon joinery, only using a dab of non-toxic glue occasionally.
 Their certifications are displayed very easily in the footer of their website, which I love for transparency reasons.
 A great option if you’re purchasing one of their healthy mattresses or need a bed frame on its own.